tflo/AutoDiscountRepair/readme.md

 Some __notes__ on the __guild-related settings:__

 - If your char is not in a guild, any previous guild settings are irrelevant for this char (since guild settings are saved per guild).
 The char will always pay with personal funds.
 - With `guild` activated, the addon will try to pay with guild funds.
-However, if this fails (e.g. not enough guild repair funds available to you, no permissions, or whatever), the bill, partially or entirely, will be payed with the char’s money.
+However, if this fails (e.g. not enough guild repair funds available to you, no permissions, or whatever), the bill, partially or entirely, will be paid with the char’s money.
 - With `guildonly` activated, the addon will exclusively try to pay with guild funds.
 If this fails for whatever reason, it will not fall back to the char’s funds.
 This may result in incomplete repairs, so it’s probably better to leave this option disabled (which is the default).
     - The addon recalculates the repair costs immediately after the repair action, so, when the repair failed or was incomplete, you should get a notice.
 But this doesn’t work 100% reliably (WiP).
 - If `guild` is disabled (false) and you enable `guildonly`, it will naturally imply that `guild` is enabled.